 Your first step is to slice the beef thinly against the grain.
 This means finding the direction of the muscle fibers, then slicing against them, not alongside them.
 Cutting into the muscle fibers makes the meat easier to chew.

 Once you have your slices, they're probably a bit too thick for jerky.
-So take each one and slice it lengthwise in half into a thinner strip, as shown in the video below.
+So, take each one and slice it lengthwise in half into a thinner strip, as shown in the photo below.
 This is much easier to do with partially frozen meat.

 Assuming your meat was partially frozen, now you should let the slices rest for a bit - around 15 minutes - and soften.
-Now, cover the meat strips with cling wrap and use a meat pounder to pound the meat strips thin.
+Cover the meat strips with cling wrap and use a meat pounder to pound the meat strips thin.

 The next step is to toss the meat slices with salt, pepper, and spices.
 Then, arrange the seasoned beef slices on two parchment-lined rimmed baking sheets.